gram-blogposts/staging/_posts/2024-06-30-graphormer.md

 | GROVER (LARGE)| 107.7M | 80.32±0.14 |
 | Graphormer-FLAG | 47.0M | 80.51±0.53 |

 However, as evident in Table 2, Graphormer manages to offer competitive performance on the benchmarks without even using the additional features (known to boost performance), which showcases it increases the expressiveness of complex information.
-Additionally the gap in performance can be attributed to the MolHIV dataset, which is too small for Graphormer to extract enough information.
+Additionally the gap in performance can be attributed to the MolHIV dataset, which is too small for Graphormer to extract generalizable features.

 ---